tinacms/tina.io/content/docs/tina-cloud/dashboard.md

 > Only the URL origin is needed, so there is no need to include the path to any specific pages.

-#### 4. Using your app
+#### 4. Using your project

-Once your app is created, you will see it listed on your Projects page.
+Once your project is created, you will see it listed on your Projects page.

-An app's Overview page gives you an important value: your app's unique **Client ID**.
+A project's Overview page gives you an important value: your project's unique **Client ID**.
 This value is used by Tina Cloud to connect to your site's repository.
 You will need to use this as an environment variable when setting up your site to use Tina.

 ## Users